London Marathon Training Plan: Beginners to Advanced!

 Speedy Recovery!

 Shoes are not the only piece of attire we recommend.
 We want you to have speedy recovery times, which means keeping a healthy blood flow all over your body.
-We suggest investing in a pair of compression socks that you can wear after your run to cool-down in.
+We suggest investing in a pair of compression socks that you can wear after your run to cool down.

 According to our own NHS, compression socks are a necessity for maintaining blood flow and reducing comfort in our legs.
 We suggest having a pair to improve lymphatic drainage after long runs.